 Kevlin Haire | Assistant University Archivist | 614.292.5769 | firstname.lastname@example.org

 Dan Noonan | Digital Resources Archivist | 614.247.2425 | email@example.com

 Halle Mares | Archives Program Assistant | 614.292.8116 | firstname.lastname@example.org

 The Byrd Polar Research Center Archival Program is a partnership between the University Libraries and the Byrd Polar Research Center.
 BPRCAP is responsible for collecting, preserving, and providing access to historical documents concerned with polar regions

-Parking: Metered parking spaces are available (25 cents for 10 minutes) for patrons without a University parking pass.
-A $6 all-day parking pass can also be purchased for those who plan to spend more time doing research.
+Parking: Metered parking spaces are available for patrons without a University parking pass.
+An all-day parking pass can also be purchased by those who plan to spend more time doing research.